 We are all learning how to love and honor each other on this planet.
 I believe peace on this planet will not magically happen at some global summit, it is a slower process that is being birthed in the hearts and homes of intimate relationships.

 Because relationships are not always easy and because conflicts often seem unsurmountable, I believe everyone needs good relationship advice.
-Everyone needs a cheerleader.
-Everyone needs warm fuzzies of encouragement to let them know they are making progress.
-Otherwise you get discouraged and can easily give up on the relationship but still remain in it.
-That is the worst, because then the relationship becomes lifeless.
+Everyone needs a cheerleader and warm fuzzies of encouragement to let them know they are making progress.
+Otherwise, you get discouraged and can easily give up on the relationship but still remain in it.
+That is the worst because then the relationship becomes lifeless.

 Instead of lifeless what we need is to learn a whole new way of living and loving.
 What we have learned doesn’t work.
 Advice that gives you new ways, new ideas and new beliefs supporting each person’s full potential is good relationship advice for sure.